Two Mile House GAA

-Two Mile House is a Gaelic Athletic Association (GAA) club in County Kildare, Ireland.
+Two Mile House Gaelic Athletic Association (GAA) club in based in Two Mile House, County Kildare, Ireland.
 The club's grounds are located on The Commons, just off the Dunlavin Road, in Two Mile House parish.
 The parish of Two Mile House is surrounded by the towns of Naas, Newbridge and Kilcullen.

-Two Mile House won the 2014 All-Ireland Junior Club Football Championship after defeating Fuerty of Roscommon in February 2014.
+Two Mile House GAA club won the 2014 All-Ireland Junior Club Football Championship after defeating Fuerty of Roscommon in February 2014.
 In 2018, the club won the Leinster Intermediate Club Football Championship after beating Shamrocks GAA from Offaly in the final.

 Gaelic football

 Since the late 1990s, the focus of the club had been largely on Gaelic football.
-As of 2015, the club men's senior football team was playing in the Intermediate Championship and League Division 2.
+As of 2026, the club men's senior football team was playing in the Intermediate Championship and League Division 2.

 Some of the notable achievements of club players, at county level, include: